paulrenenichols/alva/README.md

 1. Follow the established project structure
 2. Use TypeScript strict mode
-3. Write tests for new features
+3. Write tests for new features (unit tests and E2E tests)
 4. Follow the coding standards in `_docs/project-definition/`
+5. Work with E2E tests in `apps/web-e2e/` for user flow validation

 ## License